aws-powertools/powertools-lambda-typescript/docs/features/metrics.md

 ### Creating metrics

-You can create metrics using the `addMetric` method, and you can create dimensions for all your aggregate metrics using the `addDimension` method.
+You can create metrics using the `addMetric` method.
+Metrics are automatically associated with your configured namespace and dimensions.

 === "Metrics"